D.Y. Begay: Biography

-Artwork
+Career

 Begay's artwork is influenced by her Navajo identity, the forms of nature and the colors of the landscape, flora and fauna.
 She experiments with combining a natural color palette with unconventional non-reservation color.
 In a video produced by the Virginia Museum of Fine Arts, she describes how she makes dyes from plant matter and soils, and thinks of the weaving process as analogous to "painting with yarn".
 The horizonal motifs in her work are reflective of the vistas, mesas and plateaus in Navajo country.
 Some of the ingredients in her dyes are chamisa, juniper berries, sage and a particular fungus that grows on juniper trees.
 She obtains her wool from her sister who is a sheep farmer.

 Begay has traveled extensively to Bolivia, Guatemala, and Mexico to learn with other indigenous makers.

 She describes her work in relation to her cultural heritage: "Everything in my weaving is natural.
 I use the same techniques passed from my ancestors to me to create designs that have artistic and traditional value."